CloudCannon/documentation/src/collections/_build_docs/introduction.md

 ---
-title: Jekyll
+title: Introduction
-category: Building
+category: General
 order: 1
 ---

-CloudCannon builds all new sites with Jekyll.
+CloudCannon builds all sites with Jekyll.

 Sites **without** a `Gemfile` are built with: